IdealisticINTJ/salma-blog/README.md

 P1:

-1. Add Work Experience, Projects and Skills to the landing page.
+1. Add Work Experience, Projects and Skills to the landing page, *dedicated Portfolio with Tech Stack
 2. Add a Topmate page allowing user to click on Buy Now.

 P2:

 1. Publish it (and soon).
+2. Custom domain!

 P3: